patrickemonts/personal-webpage/content/post/git_introduction/index.md

 git config --global user.email "<EMAIL>"
 ```

 Now, git knows who you are and you are ready to start working with `git`.
-You can check that `git` got all of it correclty with `git config --list`.
+You can check that `git` got all of it correctly with `git config --list`.

 A git repository is nothing else than a folder with a bit of extra.
 All that extra is stored in the child-folder `.git`.